mjurksa/packetloss/README.md

 ### Installing

-Now we dive into Installing the Script.
+Now we dive into installing the Script.
 [Download](https://github.com/Juzzed/packetloss/archive/master.zip) the Latest version.
+(maybe put all downloads at the top of the readme so they can easily be found)
 ```
 wget https://github.com/Juzzed/packetloss/archive/master.zip
 unzip master.zip
 cd packetloss-master
 ```

-Move the Script and the config somewhere where it can be executed by Cronjob later on
+Move the Script and config somewhere they can be executed by Cronjob later.
 ```
 mkdir /opt/packetloss/
 mv script/* /opt/packetloss/
 ```
-Change the config file if you need.
+Change the config file if needed.

-Move php script to the corresponding HTML directory.I will access the page like this http://xxx.xxx.xxx.xxx/packetloss/ .
-Thats why i will create a subdirectory
+Move php script to the corresponding HTML directory.
+I will access the page like this http://xxx.xxx.xxx.xxx/packetloss/ .
+Thats why a subdirectory is needed.
 ```
 mkdir /var/www/html/packetloss
 mv html/index.php /var/www/html/packetloss/
 ```

-You need to change the directory for the config in the php script if you have a diffrent location for the script than /opt/packetloss/config.ini
+You need to change the directory for the config in the php script if you have a different location for the script than /opt/packetloss/config.ini

 Database.
-Create Tables as following.
-Or use dump script bellow.
+Create Tables as following or use dump script below.
 ```
 tblStatus:
 +--------------+-------------+------+-----+---------+-------+